This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Interest rates on semi-commercial mortgages can vary depending on the lender and the borrower's financial situation.

-Typically, the interest rates on semi-commercial mortgages are higher than buy to let mortgages due to the added risk involved.
+Typically, the interest rates on semi-commercial mortgages are higher than buy to let mortgages due to the added risk involved, but lower than pure-commercial mortgages because the risk is diversified across different premises.

 The interest rates may also be influenced by the Loan to Value (LTV) ratio, which is the amount of the loan compared to the value of the property.
 The higher the LTV, the higher the interest rate is likely to be, because the lender is taking on a greater proportion of the risk.